valtimo-platform/valtimo-documentation/using-valtimo/process/correlating-messages.md

 ![intermediate-throw-example](img/intermediate-throw-event.png)

-The first argument always corresponds to the message the is supposed to send.
+The first argument is the key of the message that should be sent.
 In this example, there should also be a message start event that waits for this particular message, like so:

 ![message-start-event-example](img/message-start-event.png)